Good citizenship

-Good citizenship is when one properly fulfills their role as a citizen.
+A good citizen is an individual who takes the initiative to improve their country.

 There are many opinions as to what constitutes a good citizen.
 Aristotle makes a distinction between the good citizen and the good man, writing, "...there cannot be a single absolute excellence of the good citizen.
 But the good man is so called in virtue of a single absolute excellence.
 It is thus clear that it is possible to be a good citizen without possessing the excellence which is the quality of a good man."
 Specifically, in his view, the good citizen is measured in relation to ruling and being ruled, the good man only in ruling.
 Some of the ambiguity is likely due to more than one Greek word being translated "good."

 Theodore Roosevelt said, "The first requisite of a good citizen in this Republic of ours is that he shall be able and willing to pull his own weight; that he shall not be a mere passenger, but shall do his share in the work that each generation of us finds ready to hand; and, furthermore, that in doing his work he shall show, not only the capacity for sturdy self-help, but also self-respecting regard for the rights of others."

 High school seniors define good citizens primarily in political terms.
 Some students define good citizenship in terms of standing up for what one believes in.
 Joel Westheimer identifies the personally responsible citizen (who acts responsibly in his community, e.g. by donating blood), the participatory citizen (who is an active member of community organizations and/or improvement efforts) and the justice-oriented citizen (who critically assesses social, political, and economic structures to see beyond surface causes) as three different types of "good citizen."